Officers

 Email: [email protected]

-Vice President: Tyson Morrill
+Past President: Tyson Morrill

 Tyson Morrill grew up and still resides in the Lakes Region of New Hampshire where fishing, hunting, and trapping sparked a curiosity for the outdoors.
 A naturalist mentality grew while working seasonally in fisheries techniques while pursuing a B.S. in Fisheries & Wildlife Sciences with a Wildlife focus from Paul Smith’s College in New York’s Adirondack mountains.
 Tyson’s early career focused on human-wildlife conflict mitigation and disease monitoring ranging from Alaska to Vermont before transitioning to fisheries research back in New Hampshire.
 Along the White Mountains, he established a long-term ecological monitoring project studying wild Brook Trout movement and demographics prior to culvert barrier removal, leading to a M.S. in Biology and ArcGIS certificate from Plymouth State University.
 His project management grew while directing the regional Conservation program on ‘Golden Pond’ (Squam Lakes) which ranged from year-round water quality monitoring, to dive crews removing invasive milfoil.
 At present, Tyson is the Restoration Project Manager at the Merrimack River Watershed Council where he implements projects focusing on source water protection, riparian restoration, and a growing focus on large-scale fish passage challenges across NH and MA.
 Becoming a liaison between adverse stakeholders within both professional and volunteer roles has produced a unique skillset that he utilizes to promote an appreciation for nature, and enact change.
 In his free time, Tyson volunteers as a Representative on the Pemigewasset River Local River Advisory Committee, Director of the NH Trappers Association, and serves on the Governor’s Commission for the Humane Treatment of Animals; and remains immersed in every New England season- foraging for edible plants, gardening, harvesting wild game, and chasing the ‘big one’ while ice fishing during the winter months.